 - A few minutes before serving, when you plate the meat, top each steak with a tablespoon of the organic, grass-fed butter.
 Give it a minute to melt over the steak, then serve.

 - Optionally, before serving, you can sprinkle fleur de sel (it's a top-quality French finishing salt) over the buttery steak.

-If you have extra time or plan ahead, I HIGHLY recommend Alton Brown's method for dry aging a steak in the fridge.
+- If you have extra time or plan ahead, I HIGHLY recommend Alton Brown's method for dry aging a steak in the fridge.
 It really takes the flavor to a whole new level.
-Watch the informative video on porterhouse steaks here.